data

 Further reading

-• data in Kartotéka Novočeského lexikálního archivu
+• “data”, in Kartotéka Novočeského lexikálního archivu (in Czech)

-• data in Internetová jazyková příručka
+• “data”, in Internetová jazyková příručka (in Czech)

 Danish